 Scott Morrow MSW, LCSW

-I use a number of therapeutic approaches to support my clients in achieving their goals through goal setting and monitoring, psychotherapy, solution focused brief therapy, psycho education, Cognitive Behavioral Therapy, coping skill development, positive support, and intervention.
-I will not only help you make personal changes, but work to examine your environment and will help you to adapt your world to work for you.
+I use several therapeutic approaches to support my clients in achieving their goals through goal setting and monitoring, psychotherapy, solution focused brief therapy, psycho education, Cognitive Behavioral Therapy, coping skill development, positive support, and intervention.
+I will not only help you make personal changes but also work to examine your environment and will help you to adapt your world to work for you.

 I am a Licensed Clinical Social Worker who was born and raised in St. Louis Missouri.
 I have worked in hospitals, outpatient clinics, schools, after school programs, and residential settings.
 I have worked with adults, elder aged adults, caregivers, students, and individuals with intellectual disabilities.
 Throughout my career, I have worked directly with individual clients, groups, families, and caregivers.
 I specialize in helping adult clients that are dealing with behavioral and mental health issues, co-occurring disorders, depression, anxiety, Alzheimer’s disease and other types of dementia, aging related issues, family conflict, socialization issues, and disability related issues.
 I am currently employed at the Alzheimer’s Association, Greater Missouri Chapter, providing care consultation services to support individuals with Alzheimer’s disease and other types of dementia and their families prepare and plan for the disease.